NMFS-RADFish/boilerplate/examples/server-sync/README.md

 ### 2. Define Helper Functions

-Create helper functions for making network requests and fetching data from an API endpoint.
+Create helper functions to make network requests and fetch data from an API endpoint.

-For making network requests, please use a network request library of your choice.
+For making network requests, use any network request library of your choice.
 For example, you can use the native [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) or any other library that fits your needs.

 #### `getRequestWithFetch`